From Emulsifiers to Aero Engines

 - Strategic East Coast midpoint location to reach 41 percent of the U.S. population in a day Learn more

 - Connect with customers and suppliers via numerous local and national freight carriers, hubs and intermodal facilities, and international seaports and airports.

 - Redundant electric capable sites and buildings with growing natural gas capacity.
 Search sites & buildings

-- More than 200 highly-regarded mechanical and electrical engineer and technician degrees are awarded annually in workforce area (2,000 in the state).
+- Approximately 300 highly-regarded mechanical, electrical and manufacturing engineer and technician degrees are awarded annually in workforce area (3,500 in the state).

 - More than 600 highly trained and disciplined veterans exit the military from the area military posts, with training in logistics, welding, precision machining, machinery operation and repair, and other fields.